ivan-zapreev/SCOTS2C/README.md

 make
 ```

-Note that, if source code of the software has been changed then one is required to re-run:
+Note that, if source code of the software has been changed (new source have been added) then one is required to re-run:

 ```
 cmake ..